Troubleshooting MariaDB Problems¶

 and database name photoprism

-as specified in your docker-compose.yml
+as specified in your compose.yaml

 ):